 Admission charges for indoor meetings South East Essex RSPB Members £3.00, Guests £4.00.

-Volunteering for the South East Essex Local Members Group
+Volunteering for the South East Essex RSPB Local Group

 The Southend Group holds a varied programme of events for its members including indoor meetings every month (based on guest speakers presenting talks based on slide shows etc.), coach outings, local walks and other events.

-The group has also been active at local shows and has held coffee mornings and jumble sales to promote the RSPB and to raise funds.
-The Group would also like to find new opportunities to raise public awareness about conservation and the RSPB, and to recruit new members.
+Our group has also been active at local shows and has held coffee mornings and jumble sales to promote the RSPB and to raise funds and we would also like to find new opportunities to raise public awareness about conservation and the RSPB, and to recruit new members.

-Amongst its members, the South East Essex RSPB Members Group is constantly looking for individuals to support its work.
+Amongst its members, the South East Essex RSPB Local Group is constantly looking for individuals to support its work.

 At any one time there are usually vacancies on the Group's committee and for volunteers who can carry out specific roles.
 An individual's commitment can be as extensive as they feel comfortable with, helping with a single event or taking a significant role on the committee.

 People with specialist skills and some free time are particularly welcome to discuss how